 Note: RBI has allowed banks to implement a one-time restructuring of loans under stress due to the COVID-19 crisis.
 Borrowers can apply for further moratorium of two years if they are facing challenges to repay loans due to salary cuts and job losses.

-Here is the answer of all questions related to the decision:
+Here is the answer to all questions related to the decision:

 Q: What kind of loans does the moratorium cover?

-A: RBIs policy statement explicitly mentions term loans, which include home loans, personal loans, education loans, auto loans, and any loans which have fixed tenure.
-Consumer durable loans such as EMIs on Mobiles, Fridge, TV etc. are also included under this cover.
+A: RBI policy statement explicitly mentions term loans, which include home loans, personal loans, education loans, auto loans, and any loans which have fixed tenure.
+Consumer durable loans such as EMIs on Mobiles, Fridge, TV, etc. are also included under this cover.

 Q: Which banks will allow this deferment to their customers?

 A: Moratorium has been allowed on all term loans and all lending institutions including all commercial banks (regional banks, small finance banks, and local area banks), co-operative banks, all-India Financial Institutions, and NBFCs (including housing finance companies and micro-finance institutions) can extend the moratorium.

 Q: Will non-payment of EMIs have a negative impact on my credit score?